Floorp-Projects/Floorp/ipc/docs/ipdl.rst

 :ref:`Connecting With Other Processes` shows one way this can be done.
 It also shows that, without proper plain-language documentation of *all* of the ways endpoints are configured, this can quickly lead to unmaintainable code.
-Be sure to document your endpoint bindings throroughly!!!
+Be sure to document your endpoint bindings thoroughly!!!

 .. _Chromium Mojo: https://chromium.googlesource.com/chromium/src/+/refs/heads/main/mojo/core/README.md#Port